Ways to Get Involved

 Schools are the most immediate way to support your child’s experience in public school.

-From special events (such as heritage nights, performances, and parenting workshops) to more formal opportunities (such as attending PTA meeting and volunteering in the classroom), your student and your school will benefit from your time and talents.
+From special events (such as heritage nights, performances, and parenting workshops) to more formal opportunities (such as attending PTA meetings and volunteering in the classroom), your student and your school will benefit from your presence, ideas, and efforts.

 And you, in turn, will benefit from gaining insight into your school's mission, values, and operations.